Security Overview

 Basic disaster recovery information:

-Primary data center (production) Located on Kentik's own equipment in Ashburn, VA at Equinix DC3 and DC4, and Deft DRT-IAD1.
+Primary data center (production) Located on Kentik's own equipment in Ashburn, VA at Equinix and Deft data centers.

 Recovery time objective (RTO) Less than 2 hours